run-ai/docs/docs/admin/integration/airflow.md

 Airflow tasks are sent for execution.
 Specifically, the [Airflow - Kubernetes integration](https://airflow.apache.org/docs/stable/kubernetes.html){target=_blank} allows Airflow tasks to be scheduled on a Kubernetes cluster.

-## Run:AI - Airflow Integration
+## Run:ai - Airflow Integration

 DAGs are defined in Python.
 Airflow tasks based on Kubernetes are defined via the _KubernetesPodOperator_ class.
-To run an Airflow task with Run:AI you must provide additional, Run:AI-related, properties to
+To run an Airflow task with Run:ai you must provide additional, Run:ai-related, properties to

 ``` python
 dag = DAG(...)